A Brief History of Heartland Men’s Chorus

 Heartland Men’s Chorus provides excellence in performance while advancing men’s choral music, building community, and reaching out to diverse audiences.

-Sadly, our Chorus community has also been touched by loss.
-It is with sadness, and fondness, that we remember more than 30 members of our Chorus family who have died over the years.
-Our Chorus has been especially touched by the death of Frank Woltkamp, a founding member of the Chorus who sang every concert from 1986 until his death in June 2008, an amazing streak of 65 concerts.
+In fact, the first concert was performed in memory of Chorus member Brian McGlothlin, the first of more than 60 members of our Chorus family who have died over the years.
+They form our “Ad Astra” section, including Frank Woltkamp, a founding member of the Chorus, who sang every concert from 1986 until his death in 2008, an honorable streak of 65 concerts.

 The Chorus community continues to evolve as we reach out to diverse audiences, changing hearts and changing lives.